awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-cloudfront-s3/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

 ### Amazon CloudFront
-* Configure Access logging for CloudFront WebDistribution
+* Configure Access logging for CloudFront Distribution
-* Enable automatic injection of best practice HTTP security headers in all responses from CloudFront WebDistribution
+* Enable automatic injection of best practice HTTP security headers in all responses from CloudFront Distribution
 * CloudFront originPath set to `'/'`

 ### Amazon S3 Bucket